openSUSE/kernel-source/scripts/git_sort/README.md

 https://build.opensuse.org/package/show/Kernel:tools/python-pygit2
 ```

-merge_tool.py depends on `merge` from the rcs package, available in standard
+series_merge_tool depends on `merge` from the rcs package, available in
-repositories.
+standard repositories.

 The functions in `quilt-mode.sh` are meant to be used with a modified `quilt`
 that can use kernel-source.git's series.conf directly instead of a shadow